quantum29/developer-examples/README.md

 npm run new-example
 ```

-All must comply with the following format:
+All examples must comply with the following format:

 - It must have a `.gitignore` similar to [plop-templates/example/.gitignore](./plop-templates/example/.gitignore)
 - It must have a `package.json` similar to [plop-templates/example/package.json](./plop-templates/example/package.json).
 The license should be `MIT`